 |B.S, B.A.||Psychology, French||Furman University||2001|

-I am interested in social and emotional development in infancy and early childhood.
+I study social and emotional development in infancy and early childhood.
 My research has focused on the ways in which family relationships may mutually influence one another, and the contributions of family functioning to children's early development.
 I have a particular interest in fathering, and much of my research has explored the development of the early father-child relationship.
 Past work has examined the correlates of father involvement, paternal sensitivity, and father-child attachment security.
 Relatedly, I have also explored aspects of triadic (mother, father, and child) family interactions as important contexts for adaptive family functioning and child development.
 I am also interested in the role that family relationships play in the development of young children’s self-concepts.
-My current research is examining father-child relationships, emotion socialization, and children’s representations of attachment figures in diverse populations.
-It is my hope that this work will continue to make important contributions to our understanding of the family system as a crucial context for the social and emotional development of young children from a variety of racial, ethnic, and socio-economic backgrounds.
+My current research is examining father-child relationships, emotion socialization, and children’s representations of attachment figures in diverse populations, with a particular focus on African American families in resource-poor, rural communities.
+It is my hope that this work will continue to make important contributions to our understanding of the family system as a crucial context for the social and emotional development of young children from a variety of ethnic and socio-economic backgrounds.